Ram 1500 REV (All-Electric): Description

-As of February 2023, what has been revealed of the REV shows the truck being based on the fifth-generation Ram, sharing much of its exterior and interior with the standard internal combustion model.
+As of February 2023, what has been revealed of the REV shows the truck being based on the fifth-generation Ram, sharing much of its exterior and interior styling with the standard internal combustion model.
 Most notably altered is the front fascia of the vehicle, to improve aerodynamics as there is no need for a large grille opening.
 The REV features unique headlights, front bumper, and hood to accommodate the front trunk ("frunk").
 The rear of the truck also has unique differences such as taillights that extend onto the tailgate.
 A single charge port is located on the front left fender of the vehicle, containing a CCS Combo connector and charging status indicator LEDs.